devnall/dotfiles/README.md

 /dev/nall's dotfiles
 ====================

-A bunch of dotfiles for my environment, including:
+A bunch of dotfiles for my environment and config files for my tools, including:

 * zsh